 Size Image Description Source

-LST-660 66k LST-660 commissioning crew photo, 26 April 1944 at American Bridge Co., Ambridge, PA.
+LST-660 66k USS LST-660 commissioning crew photo, 26 April 1944 at American Bridge Co., Ambridge, PA.
 Submitted by Matt Schneider for his grandfather Richard R. Humpert USS LST-660

-LST-660 65k LST-660 refueling at sea, date and place unknown.
+LST-660 65k USS LST-660 refueling at sea, date and location unknown.
 Photo by Richard R. Humpert USS LST-660

 submitted by Matt Schneider for his grandfather Richard R. Humpert